DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 ## Disable Editing in a Column

-You can prevent editing of a specific column using the [EditingState](../reference/editing-state.md) plugin's `columnExtensions` property.
+You can use the [EditingState](../reference/editing-state.md) plugin's `columnExtensions` property to prevent a specific column for being edited.

 .embedded-demo({ "path": "grid-editing/disable-column-editing", "showThemeSelector": true })